-This printer has an okay display.
-You use the buttons around the screen to navigate within the menu and the home button provides a quick exit back to the main display.
+This printer has an adequate display screen.
+The buttons around the screen are used to navigate within the menu, and the home button provides a quick exit back to the main display.
 The buttons are pretty flush on the panel but aren't touch-sensitive, so they need to be pressed.
 The screen is responsive and easy-to-read when you're looking straight at it.
-The display panel can swivel up and down for better visibility at different vertical angles; however, it's harder to see clearly when viewing from the sides.
+The display panel can swivel up and down for better visibility at different vertical viewing angles; however, it's harder to see clearly when viewing from the sides.

 The Epson XP-4100 has a poor inkjet cartridge system.
-It has multiple color cartridges, which is good since you don't have to replace colors you don't use as often.
-However, the page yield is quite bad, and the printer will stop printing entirely if even just one color cartridge runs out.
+Its page yield is quite bad, and the printer stops printing entirely if just one color cartridge runs out.
 The black page yield is especially terrible, so you'll likely need to change the black cartridge fairly often.
-On the upside, there are high-yield cartridges available that last longer.
+On the upside, it has multiple color cartridges, meaning you don't have to replace colors you don't use as often, and there are high-yield cartridges available.

-This printer will accept third-party cartridges, but they could void its warranty.
+This printer accepts third-party cartridges, but using them may void the warranty.

-This printer's printing speed is passable.
-While the first page of a black and white document doesn't take too long, it can still take a few minutes to print a longer document since the following pages don't come out much faster.
-The color printing speed is especially bad, and you can expect to wait well over a minute for a single 4" x 6" photo.
+The printing speed is passable.
+While the first page of a black-only document doesn't take too long, it can still take a few minutes to print longer documents since the following pages don't come out much faster.
+The color printing speed is even worse, and you can expect to wait well over a minute for a single 4" x 6" photo.
 The input tray is also quite small, holding only 100 sheets of paper.

 The Epson XP-4100 has bad color accuracy.
-While it's unlikely to be a problem if you just print documents off the web from time-to-time for personal use, it keeps professional documents like business reports from looking their best.
-If color accuracy is important to you, check out the HP ENVY 5014.
+While it's unlikely to be a problem if you just print documents from time-to-time for personal use, it keeps professional documents like business reports from looking their best.
+If color accuracy is important for you, check out the HP ENVY 5014 instead.

 The Epson XP-4100 has decent photo printing quality.
-The detail is good and little banding is present.
-However, colors have a flat, blue-ish tone and the black contrast could be higher.
-The Epson Expression Premium XP-7100's photos are grainier, but have more vibrant colors.
+Details are good, and there isn't too much banding.
+However, colors have a flat, blue-ish tone, and the black contrast could be better.
+The Epson Expression Premium XP-7100's photos are grainier but have more vibrant colors.

 This printer has a paper input in the back with an adjustable slider to accommodate different paper sizes.

 The Epson XP-4100 has decent connectivity options.
 You can connect to it wirelessly either via Wi-Fi Direct or by setting it up with your home's wireless router.
 You can also print directly from your mobile device through AirPrint or Mopria.
-Unfortunately, it doesn't support Bluetooth, but if you have an iPhone or an Android device with Mopria installed and are on the same Wi-Fi network, you can still print from your mobile device.
+Unfortunately, it doesn't support Bluetooth.
+If that's something you need, check out the Canon PIXMA TS5320 instead.

-We tested the Epson Expression Home XP-4100, which is also sold as the Epson Expression Home XP-4105 at certain retailers on Black Friday.
-If you have an XP-4105 or XP-4100 that's different from ours, let us know and we'll update the review.
+We tested the Epson Expression Home XP-4100, which is also sold as the Epson Expression Home XP-4105 at certain retailers.
+There aren't any variants of this printer that we know of.

-The Epson Expression Home XP-4100 is an okay home printer, but compared to a similarly-priced printer, such as the Canon PIXMA TR7520, it falls short.
-The XP-4100 has a lower page yield, it lacks an automatic document feeder, and it has slower printing speed.
+The Epson Expression Home XP-4100 is an okay home printer, but it falls short when compared to similarly-priced printers, such as the Canon PIXMA TR7520.
+The XP-4100 has a lower page yield, it lacks an automatic document feeder, and it has a slower printing speed.
 For other options, check out our recommendations for the best all-in-one printers, the best home printers, and the best printers under $100.

 The Canon PIXMA TS8220 is a significantly better printer than the Epson Expression Home XP-4100.
 The Canon has a better display screen, its cartridge system can yield a lot more pages, and it has much better color accuracy.
-Additionally, the Canon prints faster overall, it has wider connectivity options, and it prints much better-looking photos.
+Additionally, the Canon prints faster overall, has more connectivity options, and prints much better-looking photos.

 The Epson Expression Home XP-4100 is better for most uses than the HP ENVY 5014.
-The Expression uses a four-cartridge ink system that has a much higher page yield, allowing you to print more pages before changing cartridges.
-It's also better built and the Epson iPrint app allows you to print more types of files.
+The Expression uses a four-cartridge ink system that has a higher page yield, allowing you to print more pages before changing cartridges.
+It's also better built, and the Epson Smart Panel app allows you to print more types of files.
 However, the HP is better for printing photos because it has much better color accuracy.

-The Epson Expression ET-2750 is much better than the Epson Expression Home XP-4100.
+The Epson Expression ET-2750 performs much better than the Epson Expression Home XP-4100.
 The ET-2750 is an EcoTank printer with refillable ink tanks that can yield significantly more black and color pages, making it extremely cost-effective.
-Also, the ET-2750 prints slightly faster and it has more connectivity options.
+Also, the ET-2750 prints slightly faster and has more connectivity options.
 That said, the XP-4100 is slightly smaller and lighter, which some people may prefer.